futurestudio/hapi-rate-limitor/README.md

     },
     extensionPoint: 'onPreAuth',
     namespace: 'hapi-rate-limitor',
     max: 2,                                   // a maximum of 2 requests
     duration: 1000                            // per second (the value is in milliseconds),
     userAttribute: 'id',
     userLimitAttribute: 'rateLimit',
     view: 'rate-limit-exceeded',              // render this view when the rate limit exceeded
     enabled: true
+    skip: (request) => {
+      return request.path.includes('/admin')  // example: disable rate limiting for the admin panel }
   }
 })